Damnation and a Day

 Damnation and a Day (subtitled From Genesis to Nemesis...) is the fifth studio album by English extreme metal band Cradle of Filth.
-It was released on 10 March 2003 and is Cradle of Filth's only album on a major label, Sony Records, after which they transferred to Roadrunner.
+It was released on 10 March 2003 and is Cradle of Filth's only album on a major label, Sony, after which they transferred to Roadrunner.
 It features the one hundred and one-piece Budapest Film Orchestra including the forty-piece Budapest Film Choir.
 The album is partly based on John Milton's epic poem Paradise Lost.

 Background

 In addition to the Miltonic arc, the album also features stand-alone tracks such as the Nile tribute "Doberman Pharaoh" and the Aleister Crowley-influenced "Babalon A.D.
 (So Glad for the Madness)".

 Recording

 This is the first Cradle of Filth release since V Empire to feature only one full-time guitar player (Paul Allender), as former guitarist Gian Pyres quit the band shortly before the writing and recording process.
 Keyboardist Martin Powell played session guitars for the album as well as keyboards.
 This is also the first album to feature Dave Pybus on bass.
 He would go on to play on all of Cradle's subsequent releases until 2012.
 Narration on the first track of each section is by David McEwen, who played Kemper in the 2001 horror film Cradle of Fear (also starring Cradle frontman Dani Filth) and appeared in the video for "Her Ghost in the Fog", miming Doug Bradley's vocals.

 A cover of Cliff Richard's "Devil Woman" was originally recorded during the Damnation and a Day sessions, but only surfaced on the special edition of Nymphetamine in 2005, re-recorded, with some of the lyrics altered ("feminine ways" became "nymphetamine ways").

 The album's recording process was documented on Cradle's 2005 video release Peace Through Superior Firepower.